 fbpx

-The 2023 – 2025 RAP was launched at the inaugural Archdiocese of Brisbane Reconciliation Dinner on Thursday 14 September 2023.
+The Catholic Archdiocese of Brisbane Innovate Reconciliation Action Plan (RAP) for 2023 – 2025 was launched at the inaugural Archdiocese of Brisbane Reconciliation Dinner on Thursday 14 September 2023.

-Please click on the link below to download and read a copy of the RAP.
+Please click on the image thumbnail to download a copy of the RAP.

 For use of the Archdiocese of Brisbane RAP Artwork, please contact RAP Project Manager Joni McCourt for a copy of the style guide and RAP artwork: mccourtj@bne.catholic.net.au